van-geaux/plex_metadata_editor/README.md

-# Unofficial Plex Manager
+# Plex Metadata Editor

 ## Overview
-Unofficial Plex Manager is a tool designed to help users edit and manage metadata for their Plex library content easily.
+Plex Metadata Editor is a tool designed to help users edit and manage metadata for their Plex library content easily.
 The application provides a streamlined interface for modifying metadata, ensuring a well-organized and visually appealing media collection.
 Additionally, it includes a feature to run Plex Butler tasks, allowing users to automate maintenance and optimization tasks for their library.

 ## Features
 - **Library Content Metadata Editor**: Modify titles, descriptions, ratings, and other metadata fields directly.
 - **Plex Butler Task Runner**: Execute and automate various maintenance tasks for your Plex library.
 - **User-Friendly Interface**: Simple and intuitive UI, just fill the field you want to edit.
 - **Docker Support**: Run the application effortlessly using Docker.

+> CURRENTLY THERE IS NO AUTH, DO NOT EXPOSE TO THE INTERNET

 ![alt text](screenshots/image-1.png)